|

 BEEN HOUSED AT ROCKLAND SANITARIUM: "...seven years."

-THE TEXT OF THE CAPTION ABOVE THE NEWSPAPER ('LOS ANGELES BULLETIN'?)
-PHOTOGRAPH
+THE CAPTION ABOVE THE NEWSPAPER PHOTOGRAPH OF LILLI ROCHELLE AS SEEN BY

 THE LOS ANGELES CHRONICLE HEADLINE AND STORY: